 Khamoro Shares Experience

 What are we actually passing on?
 We teach how to create an attractive programme, put together a dramaturgy and select the right artists.
 We show how to secure funding - whether from grants, subsidies or private donors.
 We also focus on effective communication, from social media to working with the press.
 And last but not least, we cover every detail of production so that our participants know exactly what to watch out for when organizing an event.

-The Khamoro Shares Experiences program is financially supported by Bader Philanthropies, the City of Prague, and ČEPS, a.s.
+The Khamoro program shares experiences and is financially supported by Bader Philanthropies, the City of Prague, and ČEPS, a.s.
+Follow-up cultural events by graduates took place as part of the Cultural Management Training project in cooperation with ERIAC (European Roma Institute for Arts and Culture).

+Khamoro Shares Experience